 This post may contain affiliate links.
 Please read our disclosure policy.

-Potato rolls cooked on baking sheet.
+Potato rolls baked on baking sheet.

 Yes – Made with Mashed Potatoes!